sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 This provides a clean abstraction of a codebase from the point of view of a side.
 There are three instances in play - one for the base, the left and the right.
 An instance:

-1. yields a set of paths to the files in the codebase as seen from a given side,
+1. yields a set of paths to the files in the codebase as seen from the relevant side,
 2. acts as a factory for `Section` instances to refer to parts of the content in the codebase,
 3. looks up the path to the file whose content is referred to by a section,
 4. covers all of its content by `File` instances, taking into account mandatory sections provided by the caller and
 5. provides an initial breakdown by `File` instances that default to having one section for each file.

-A `Sources` instances is *not* a mutable holder of `File` instances, nor of `Section` instances - files and sections are to some extent freestanding, although they do retain an association with their parent sources.
+A `Sources` instances is *not* a mutable holder of `File` instances, nor of `Section` instances - files and sections are to some extent freestanding, although the latter retain an association with their parent sources.
 It is therefore possible to request multiple and differing breakdowns of the same sources.

 It is expected that callers do not pass sections associated with other `Sources` instances to a sources when looking up a path or performing a breakdown.